Audrey G. Fleissig: Federal judicial service

 In February 2009, Fleissig submitted her resume for a federal district court vacancy in St. Louis to United States Senator Claire McCaskill.
 In August 2009, McCaskill personally interviewed Fleissig.
-After interviews with representatives of the United States Department of Justice and the White House, Fleissig was nominated on January 20, 2010 to the position by President Obama, to replace Judge E. Richard Webber, who took senior status on June 30, 2009.
+After interviews with representatives of the United States Department of Justice and the White House, Fleissig was nominated on January 20, 2010 to the position by President Obama, to replace Judge E. Richard Webber, who assumed senior status on June 30, 2009.
 On March 4, 2010, the United States Senate Committee on the Judiciary sent Fleissig's nomination to the full Senate.
-The full Senate confirmed Fleissig in a 90–0 vote on June 7, 2010.
+The Senate confirmed Fleissig on June 7, 2010 by a 90–0 vote.
 She received her commission on June 9, 2010.
 As of Oct.
 1, 2018, she is Chair of the Committee on Court Administration and Case Management (CACM) of the Judicial Conference of the United States, and has continued in that role through at least June 2019.
+Fleissig assumed senior status on April 14, 2023, her 68th birthday.